Jesus gives the disciples a lesson in true religion; the example He uses must have surprised them.

 The widow at the Temple was a living example of what Jesus taught about the kingdom of God: “Do not lay up for yourselves treasures on earth…but…treasures in heaven.
 For where your treasure is, there will your hearts be also” (see Mt 6:19-21).

-Possible response: Lord Jesus, please teach me to be as generous as this widow, with her simple trust in the Father’s care.
+Possible response: Lord Jesus, please teach me to be as generous with myself as this widow, with her simple trust in the Father’s care.

 First Reading (Read 1 Kings 17:10-16)

 In this reading, we have another surprising example of the kind of faith God desires in His people—again a widow, again someone we would not expect to teach us about true religion.
 Elijah was the prophet sent by God to the rebellious ten tribes who broke away from Jerusalem and the throne of David to establish their own kingdom in the north (about 980 B.C.).
 In doing so, they sank into idolatry and covenant unfaithfulness.
 Through Elijah, God sent a drought on the land to punish them.
 Elijah could find no open, willing hearts to respond to his preaching of repentance.
 Therefore, God sent him into Gentile country, and, specifically, to this widow in Zarephath.
 Although she was not a Jew, when Elijah assured her that the Lord God of Israel would miraculously keep her and her son alive if she would give him some food from the last of her supplies, she believed him.
 A Gentile woman had greater faith than anyone is Israel!
 She gave all the food she had to the prophet (as the widow in the Gospel contributed all her money to the Temple treasury), and God did exactly as Elijah had promised.